PETE BRUSH KNOWS, SCUMBAGS

 Foster City-based Gilead Sciences won approval last year by the Food and Drug Administration to begin selling a new regimen called Sovaldi, a drug that in clinical tests cured the hepatitis C virus in 90 percent of patients with mild, if any, side effects.
-The FDA expedited Gilead’s request to bring the drug to market in December after the manufacturer persuaded the agency that Sovaldi was a significant therapeutic advance in hepatitis C treatment.
+The in December after the manufacturer persuaded the agency that Sovaldi was a significant therapeutic advance in hepatitis C treatment.

 The drug was welcomed news for 3 million Americans living with hepatitis C who face certain liver damage if the condition is left untreated.
 But the cost of the regimen — $84,000 for a 12-week course, or $150,000 for 24 weeks — has insurance companies balking and lawmakers expressing concern that the pharmaceutical company is price gouging.

 When Sovaldi went to market at the beginning of the year, private insurance carriers and patient advocates staged an all-out revolt against Gilead.
 Kaiser Permanente, one of the largest hospital networks in the country, called Gilead’s price point for Sovaldi “unreasonably high.”
 Another insurance company, Molina Healthcare, said the